Liquid Waste (Sewage/Wastewater) Treatment

 STAGE FOUR: FINAL TREATMENT

-The filtered water is then released into the river.
+After that, the filtered water is discharged into the river.

 *This description is not a standard for all treatment plants, but the principle is similar.

-Now let us see some stunning facts and disasters from water pollution in recent time.
+Now let us see some stunning facts and disasters from water pollution in recent times.